bcgov/ols-geocoder/faults.md

 <a name="STREET_TYPE.notMatched">Street Type Not Matched</a> | A given street type for a given street name in a given locality was not found.
 A match containing the correct street type is returned.|3
 <a name="STREET_TYPE.notPrefix">Street Type Not Prefix</a> | A given street street was placed before street name instead of after.
 A match with a correctly positioned street type is returned.|0
 <a name="STREET_TYPE.notSuffix">Street Type Not Suffix</a> | A given street type was placed after street name instead of before.
 A match with a correctly positioned street type is returned.|0
 <a name="STREET_TYPE.spelledWrong">Street Type Spelled Wrong</A> | A given street type was spelled wrong but was successfully corrected to match a known street type.|1
+<a name=UNIT_DESIGNATOR.isAlias>Unit Designator Is Alias</A> | A given unit designator is an alias of the official unit designator.
+A match containing the official unit designator is returned.|0
+<a name=UNIT_DESIGNATOR.missing>Unit Designator Missing</A> | A given address didn't contain a unit designator but one was found.|0
+Unit Designator Not Matched | A given unit designator was not found.
+A match containing the correct unit designator is returned.|1
+Unit Designator Spelled Wrong | A given unit designator was spelled wrong but was successfully corrected to match a known unit designator.|1
+Unit Number Missing | A given address didn't contain a unit number but one was found.|1 Unit Number Not Matched | A given unit number was not found.
+A match containing the correct unit number is returned.|1 Unit Number Suffix missing | A given address didn't contain a unit number suffix but one was found.|1 Unit Number Suffix Not Matched | A given unit number suffix was not found.
+A match containing the correct unit number suffix is returned.|1
 <a name="UNRECOGNIZED_ELEMENT.notAllowed">Unrecognized element notAllowed</a>	| There are unnecessary or redundant words in an address.
 For example, the following address has a redundant streetType (e.g., Road): 33457 COTTAGE LANE ROAD ABBOTSFORD BC.
-The following address has an unnecessary site name (e.g., ABERDEEN SQUARE) : ABERDEEN SQUARE 101-2764 BARNET HIGHWAY COQUITLAM BC |30+(3\* number of words not recognized)
+The following address has an unnecessary site name (e.g., ABERDEEN SQUARE) : ABERDEEN SQUARE 101-2764 BARNET HIGHWAY COQUITLAM BC |30 + (3 \* number of words not recognized)
-Unit Designator Is Alias | A given unit designator is an alias of the official unit designator.
-A match containing the official unit designator is returned.
-Unit Designator Missing | A given address didn't contain a unit designator but one was found.
-Unit Designator Not Matched | A given unit designator was not found.
-A match containing the correct unit designator is returned.
-Unit Designator Spelled Wrong | A given unit designator was spelled wrong but was successfully corrected to match a known unit designator.
-Unit Number Missing | A given address didn't contain a unit number but one was found.
-Unit Number Not Matched | A given unit number was not found.
-A match containing the correct unit number is returned.
-Unit Number Suffix missing | A given address didn't contain a unit number suffix but one was found.
-Unit Number Suffix Not Matched | A given unit number suffix was not found.
-A match containing the correct unit number suffix is returned.